 What to do next

-On Windows, the service-control command is located at VCENTER_INSTALL_PATH\bin.
+On Windows, the service-control command is located in the VCENTER_INSTALL_PATH\bin directory.